 Wind, brass, percussion, and harp players may rotate through different orchestras throughout the eight weeks.
 Some strings players are placed in one orchestra for the entire season.
 Others will rotate through several orchestras.
-Students age 18 and older are required to audition for orchestra upon arrival at Aspen, though students of all ages are welcome to audition.
-Students under age 18 should consult with their private teachers before auditioning.
-Placement in orchestra is not guaranteed for students under the age of 18.
+Students age eighteen and older are required to audition for orchestra upon arrival at Aspen, though students of all ages are welcome to audition.
+Students under age eighteen should consult with their private teachers before auditioning.
+Placement in orchestra is not guaranteed for students under the age of eighteen.
 It may be recommended that younger or less-experienced players focus on private study or specially-designed and limited exposure to orchestra.

 Though the AMFS does offer a Half Session, all students are strongly encouraged to attend for the full eight-week season as orchestral opportunities for Half Session instrumentalists are limited.

-Orchestral students who are preparing for a professional orchestral audition will have the opportunity to participate in an orchestral excerpt master class led by Music Director Robert Spano.
+Orchestral students who are preparing for a professional orchestral audition may have the opportunity to participate in an orchestral excerpt master class led by Music Director Robert Spano.
 Students must be nominated for participation by their Aspen teacher.
 Space is limited.

 Aspen Chamber Symphony

 A chamber-sized symphony composed of AMFS artist-faculty members and students, in side-by-side performance.
 It is led by world-renowned conductors and joined for most concerts by star guest soloists.
 Repertoire consists of standard and contemporary works for the chamber symphony.